MeladKarmy/shop/README.md

   ## Back end

     - Used JWT in login and Register  and before storing data used  hash password
-    - pagination  and filter products
+    - pagination  and filter products and category
     - validation on layers
-    - routes
+    - routes & controller
     - Restful API
     - CRUD Operation on products